RaphaelBarth/VisualStudio_DebugPlotter/README.md

 Python script for graphical plotting of VS debug messages

 ### 0. create Debug Messages:
 Insert breakpoints where you want to analyze your code.
 Adjust your breakpoints via settings, then Select the options *Actions* and *Continue code execution*.
+This type of breakpoint is also known as the feature tracepoint.
 In the message, use the following style to indicate the key and value pair of your parameter

 ```
 parameter={parameter}
 ```
-Be aware that printing debugs in this manner can significantly reduce the performance of the executed program, so use breakpoints carefully.
+Be aware that printing debugs in this manner can significantly reduce the performance of the executed program, so use breakpoints/tracepoints carefully.

 ### 1. redirect Visual Studio Output Window to file: